Quantum EngineeringFind a programme

 - a core module on enterprise, exploitation and entrepreneurship delivered by our academic and industrial partners.
 This covers a range of complementary topics such as commercialisation, intellectual property, management, entrepreneurship and enterprise.

-- cohort learning modules using peer-to-peer teaching skills to further students’ understanding of key topics: quantum architectures; applications of quantum technologies; quantum chemistry; cryptography; and combinatorics.
+- cohort learning modules using peer-to-peer teaching skills to further your understanding of key topics: quantum architectures, applications of quantum technologies, quantum chemistry, cryptography and combinatorics.

-- a public outreach activity to support students in promoting awareness of science to a wider audience, offering invaluable experience in public engagement.
+- a public outreach activity to support you in promoting awareness of science to a wider audience, offering invaluable experience in public engagement.

 - industrial secondment at one of our partner organisations to develop an understanding of business practices and processes, offer exposure to new ways of working, and provide access to industry-focused research projects.

-- academic visits and secondments to support students in building collaborations with academic groups, both in the UK and internationally.
+- academic visits and secondments to support you in building collaborations with academic groups, both in the UK and internationally.